marovacka/ml-project-mlflow/{{cookiecutter.project_dir}}/README.md

 `hello {{cookiecutter.project_dir}}`

-Run jupyter notebook `./notebooks/wine_classification_recipe.ipynb` to experiment with example recipe.
+Run the jupyter notebook `./notebooks/wine_classification_recipe.ipynb` to experiment with example recipe.
 The recipe contains all necesarry steps to train model for wine classification task.
+To see how to search jobs in experiment and make an inference open the notebook `./notebooks/wine_classification_inference.ipynb`

+For running the noteebok with model inference start mlflow server with following command

+`set MLFLOW_TRACKING_URI=sqlite:///recipes/metadata/mlflow/mlruns.db && mlflow models serve --env-manager local  -m runs:/<run_id>/train/model -p 5001`

-Don't forget to set python kernel `{{cookiecutter.project_dir}}` in open notebook.
+Don't forget to set python kernel `{{cookiecutter.project_dir}}` in open notebooks.

 Feel free to create your own project recipe in a subdirectory inside `recipes/{{cookiecutter.project_dir}}`.